 Around 1890, the City constructed a wood frame building called the Keeper’s Lodge, which provided comfort stations for visitors to Monroe Square.
 It also housed the office and work space for the keeper responsible for maintenance and security of the square.
 Keeper’s Lodge was replaced with a new structure in 1939.
 The new park house came to be known as the “Checkers House” because of the regular games of checkers played there.
 The Park restoration in 2018 added an accessible plaza with low walls for additional seating.

 The first fountain, installed in 1871, was a rock pyramid with rolling water.
 The current fountain was installed in 1906.
 The presence of tieredtazzo fountains in Capitol Square in 1860 and the tiered Bartholdi Fountain at the Philadelphia Centennial Exhibition in 1876 is thought to have inspired the replacement of the original fountain with the more sophisticated design.

-This structure was added in 2018, to provide cover for Park activities.
+This structure was given to Monroe Park by Dominion Energy, added in 2018, to provide cover for Park activities.

 In 1891, the Chesapeake and Ohio employees erected a monument to William Wickham in the square.
 The bronze statute by Richmond sculptor Edward Valentine depicts Wickham in his Confederate uniform.

 In 1951, noted landscape architect Charles Gillette designed the Richmond World War II Monument.
 The monument wall is inscribed with the names of Richmond’s fallen, with Inglenook seats placed in front of the monument.

 This Greek Cross, erected in 1911, memorializes General Fitzhugh Lee for his service in the Spanish American War.